Additional support needs

 The information provided in this section is for parents/carers of all children and young people in South Ayrshire schools and nurseries.
 'Parents/carers' means anyone who has responsibility for a child or young person.
 'Young people' means pupils over 16 who are still at school.

 It tells you about important changes in the law that will affect children's and young people's education.
 These changes have been made to help children and young people who need additional support in school.

-on Thursday 20 April, 7pm - 8.45pm, at Prestwick Academy, Lifelong learning suite.
+on Thursday 2 November, 6.30pm - 8pm, at Carrick Academy.
 View details of the forum

 Book your place